Nylilsa/nylilsa.github.io/wr.md

 [hr_major]

 A comprehensive Touhou world records tracker, updated every so often.
 This page includes an interactive graph and a table of your selected game.
 For best viewing experience I recommend viewing this on [hl2]desktop[/hl2].
+A few columns are [hl2]hidden[/hl2] in the table due to the small width of mobile.

 [hl2]This is not a scoreboard[/hl2], but this page has [hl2]replay support[/hl2] for the WR entries !
 If you are looking for more replays that are not WR entries, you could take a look at one of the following websites:
 1. [a=https://maribelhearn.com/wr]Touhou World Records[/a] - by Maribel Hearn